mikeplem/adminchrome/README.md

 * The listen port for the adminchrome web server
 * If you want to enable SSL or not
 * The path to the necessary SSL certs if you want SSL
+* The expiry seconds for the session cookie

 ### LDAP